Women who dare dissent targeted for abuse by Yemen’s rebels

 Al-Huri soon found out.

-A dozen officers from the Houthi rebels who control northern Yemen snatched her from her home in the capital, Sanaa, at dawn.
+A dozen officers from the Houthi rebels who control northern Yemen snatched her from her home in the capital Sanaa at dawn.

 They took her to the basement of a converted school, its filthy cells filled with female detainees.
 Interrogators beat her bloody, gave her electrical shocks and, as psychological torture, scheduled her execution only to call it off last-minute.